 Employee Motivation is crucial to your organization.
 It is the root from which stems both the progress and the downfall of your company.

 Employee Motivation can be defined as the attitude employees have towards their work.
 It is the desire and energy that makes people continually interested and committed to a job.
-It is what drives them, pushes them or “motivates” them to achieve or even show up at work every day.
+It is what drives them, pushes them, or "motivates" them to achieve or even show up at work every day.

 The Importance of Employee Motivation

-It goes without saying that no company, small or large, can win over the long run without energized employees who believe in the mission and understand how to achieve it. – Jack Welch
+No company, small or large, can win over the long run without energized employees who believe in the mission and understand how to achieve it. – Jack Welch

 Motivated employees help achieve business goals.
 They also improve the overall productivity of the organization.